dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 ## A Review of Robot Learning for Manipulation: Challenges, Representations, and Algorithms, Kroemer, Niekum and Konidaris, JMLR 2021:

 #### Section 4: learning to deﬁne the state space (Sec.
-4), the robot must discover the
+4), the robot must discover the state features and degrees of freedom attached to each object in its environment.

-state features and degrees of freedom attached to each object in its environment.
+#### Section 5: learning a transition model of the environment (Sec.
+5)

-#### Section 5:
+The robot must learn a model of how its actions aﬀect the task state, and the resulting background cost, for use in planning.

 Section 1, Overview of Learning Problems for Manipulation and Figure 3 (read about the ones you do not know), Section 9